dmitriyhulpe/Store/README.md

 ...

-## What can users actually do:
+## What Can Users Actually do:

-* Admin can add and remove types and brands
-* Admin can add and remove devices

-* User can use registration form
+* Use registration form
-* User can use login form
+* Use login form
+* See devices
-* User can view product types and brands
+* See types and brands
-* User can add and remove devices from cart
+* Add and remove devices from cart

+## What Can Users Actually do:
+* Add and remove types and brands
+* Add and remove devices

 ## Tasks to do:
 * Develop a rating system for users
 * Add remove method for types brand and devices (Done)
 * Develop a cart system (Done)